MPC-Berkeley/barc/workspace/src/network_testing/README.md

 -   If sshcar could not resolve the hostname, the slave car is either not connected to the network, or the hostname is incorrect.

 ### Hostname
-To check a computer's hostname, simply run 'hostname' in the bash terminal.
+To check a computer's hostname, simply run `hostname` in the bash terminal.

 If your hostname is not unique, or you just want to change it so that it is easier to identify, perform the following steps (taken from [here](http://www.cyberciti.biz/faq/ubuntu-change-hostname-command/)):

 1. Edit the file /etc/hostname.
-You can do this by running 'sudo vim /etc/hostname'
+You can do this by running `sudo vim /etc/hostname`.
 2. Delete the old hostname and replace with the new one.
 Save and close the file.
 3. Edit the file /etc/hosts.
-You can do this by running 'sudo vim /etc/hosts'
+You can do this by running `sudo vim /etc/hosts`.
 4. Replace all occurences of the old hostname with the new one.
 Save and close the file.
 5. Reboot the system so changes take effect.
-You can do this by running 'sudo reboot'
+You can do this by running `sudo reboot`.
-6. Once the system reboots, confirm that the hostname has changed by running 'hostname'
+6. Once the system reboots, confirm that the hostname has changed by running `hostname`.

 ### Networking Background
 To establish communication between the BARC units, we must first make sure that they are on the same Wifi network.
 Currently, the Wifi network is being emitted by a router attached to the master car, but the origin of the network does not matter as long as all the cars are connected to the same one.